You will learn: how to find and use spatial data that others have shared on the ArcGIS Platform.

 Click on the dataset titled

 Metro Bus Lines.

 In the Attributes section, click on

-MetroLine and notice that individual lines are now colored differently on the map.
-A bar chart is displayed which compares the total number of stops on each line.
+MetroBusType and notice that individual lines are now colored differently on the map.
+A bar chart is displayed which compares the total number of bus lines of each type.

 The Data tab shows you the item's raw data in tabular form.
 The API Explorer tab is an interactive tool to help you create your own queries to filter the RESTful service.

-ArcGIS Online hosts a vast number of datasets that might be available for use in applications.
+ArcGIS Online hosts many public layers that might be available for use in your applications.
 You can search and browse content with a wide variety of filters.
-Learn about the various options for searching and browsing content in the ArcGIS Online help.

-On the Living Atlas website you can search and browse the complete Living Atlas catalogue sorted into categories like basemaps, imagery, and demographics.
+On the Living Atlas website you can search and browse content sorted into categories like basemaps, imagery, and demographics.

 ArcGIS Open data hosts official datasets from thousands of organizations.